reactjs/react.dev/beta/src/content/apis/react/Component.md

 <Pitfall>

-We don't recommend to use class components in newly written code.
-[See common alternatives.](#alternatives)
+We recommend to define components as functions instead of classes.
+[See how to migrate.](#alternatives)

 </Pitfall>